-4.2.5 The welder can use either 4" or 8" spools, see the following figure for additional reference.
-8" spool requires an adaptor.
+4.2.5 The welder can use both 4in and 8in spool, see the illustration below.
 The wing nut controls the tension on the spool.

-- 4.2.6.
-Setting the wire spool tension:

-a) Turn the spool of wire with one hand.
+4.2.6.
+Setting the spool tension: a) Turn the spool of wire with one hand.

-- b) Increase the spool tension by tightening (turn clockwise) the wing nut while turning the spool.
-Turn the spool while tightening the wing nut until the spool slows down and operator feels a slight drag.
-Stop tightening the wing nut, operator may need to repeat these steps until proper spool tension is achieved.
+b) Tighten the wing nut while the spool is turning until it slows down. c) Stop tightening the wing nut when drag or tension is felt on the spool.
+NOTE:

 If TOO MUCH tension is applied to the wire spool, the wire will slip on the drive roller or will not be able to feed at all.
-If TOO LITTLE tension is applied, the spool of wire will want to unspool itself when the trigger is released.
-Readjust the spool tension using the wing nut as necessary to correct for either problem.
+If TOO LITTLE tension is applied, the spool of wire will want to unspool itself.
+Readjust the drive brake tension using the wing nut as necessary to correct for either problem.

 4.2.7.
 With the welder disconnected from the power source, remove the leading end of the wire from the spool.
-Hold on to it securely, so as not to allow unspooling or tangling of the wire as it will result in tangled wire and lost time.
+Hold on to it, if allowed to be loose it will unspool and tangle resulting in lose of wire and time.